Everything you need to know about Greek Golden Visa Law

 How Long Does the Process Take?

-The timeframe to receive the Golden Visa as set by the law is two (2) months, after giving the biometric data.
+The timeframe to receive the Golden Visa, as defined by law, is approximately two (2) months following the submission of biometric data.

 More FAQs About Greek Golden Visa